sdivyanshu90/my_portfolio/docs/CONTRIBUTING.md

 ## 🙏 Thank You!

-We appreciate your time, skills, and effort in making **AI-Powered Portfolio** better for the entire community.
+We appreciate your time, skills, and effort in making **Gemini Dev Portfolio** better for the entire community.
 Whether it's a typo fix or a new feature — **your contribution matters**. 💙

 Happy coding! 🚀